toptal/chewy/README.md

 UsersIndex::User.filter(term: {name: 'foo'}) # will return UserIndex::User collection only
 ```

-If you are performing more then one `filter` or `query` in the chain,
+If you are performing more than one `filter` or `query` in the chain,
 all the filters and queries will be concatenated in the way specified by
 `filter_mode` and `query_mode` respectively.